coreflexive/coreflexive.github.io/_posts/2024-03-29-choice-processes.md

 ![UnconstrainedHorror](/assets/UnconstrainedHorror.png)

-It is essential to understand that if we were to jump into implementation and create classes based on these unconstrained signatures, we would be building software capable of representing that instance, among other horrors.
+It is essential to understand that if we were to jump into implementation and create classes based on these unconstrained signatures, we would be building software capable of representing the instance above, among other horrors.

-We'll work inwards from the leaves of our hierarchy by first describing the structure of the Prefix processes and their contribution to the `Menu` relation.
+We'll work inwards from the leaves of our hierarchy by first describing the structure of `Prefix` processes and how they contribute to the `Menu` relation.

 ### Prefix